Anshuman04/ScraPY/setup/installation.md

 ```bash
 git --version
 ```
-If your git version is printed, goto step 4.
+If your git version is printed, skip this step.

 ### Installation Steps